Norman Krasna: Press agent and playwright

-He decided to become a playwright after seeing The Front Page.
+Krasna decided to become a playwright after seeing The Front Page.
 To learn the craft, he retyped the Ben Hecht–Charles MacArthur classic more than twenty times.
-Then while at Warners, at nights he wrote a play, Louder, Please, based on his job and heavily inspired by The Front Page with the lead character inspired by his boss, Hubert Voight.
-Krasna tried to sell the play to Warners who were not interested – indeed they fired him from his job as publicity agent – but it was picked up by George Abbott who produced it on Broadway.
+Then while working as a press agent at Warners, Krasna wrote a play at night.
+This was Louder, Please, based on his job and heavily inspired by The Front Page with the lead character inspired by his boss, Hubert Voight.

-The play had a short run, and Krasna was then offered a contract at Columbia Pictures as a junior staff writer.
+Krasna tried to sell the play to Warners who were not interested – indeed they fired him from his job as publicity agent.
+However Louder, Please was picked up by George Abbott who produced it on Broadway.
+The play had a short run starting November 1931, and Krasna was then offered a contract at Columbia Pictures as a junior staff writer.
+He also wrote a play Paging Napoleon which was given some limited performances.

 Columbia

-In April 1932 he was assigned to his first film, Hollywood Speaks (1932), directed by Eddie Buzzell.
-He would go on to write four pictures at Columbia, one in collaboration, the rest on his own.
+In April 1932 Krasna was assigned to his first film to work on as a screenwriter, Hollywood Speaks (1932), directed by Eddie Buzzell with Jo Swerling also credited as a writer.
+Krasna would go on to write four pictures at Columbia, one in collaboration, the rest on his own.
 After that he was put in charge of the junior writers and no longer wrote on his own.

-In August he was working on That's My Boy (1932).
+In August Krasna was working on That's My Boy (1932).
+He also did Parole Girl (1933).

 In October 1932 he was appointed assistant to Harry Cohn.
+In March 1933 the studio exercised its option on his services for another year.

 Krasna wrote So This Is Africa (1933) for Wheeler and Woolsey, who had come to Columbia for one movie.
-He also did Parole Girl (1933).
+Krasna later tried to get his name taken off the credits after censors refused to allow some of his dialogue.
+"You can’t tell me I had any aspirations toward great art there," he said later.

+In May 1933 Harry Cohn of Columbia loaned him to MGM for 11 months starting with Going Going Gone with Lee tracy.

 In June 1933 Eddie Buzzell arranged for Universal to borrow Krasna from MGM to work on the script for Love, Honor, and Oh Baby!
 (1933).
+He also worked on Meet the Baron (1933).

-While there he worked on a script Countess of Monte Cristo.
+While at MGM Krasna was assigned to Universal to work on a script Countess of Monte Cristo.

 In January 1934 Universal assigned him to write The Practical Joker for Chester Morris.

-During the evening he wrote another play, Small Miracle, which was produced on Broadway in 1934.
-It had a reasonable run and earned good reviews.
+During the evenings of his stint at Columbia, Krasna wrote another play, Small Miracle, which was produced on Broadway in 1934.
+It had a reasonable run and earned good reviews. " Best notices I ever got," he said.

-Columbia loaned Krasna to MGM where he worked on Meet the Baron (1933).
-He went to RKO where he wrote The Richest Girl in the World (1934), which earned him an Oscar.
+Krasna went to RKO where he wrote The Richest Girl in the World (1934), which earned him an Oscar.
 He stayed at that studio to do Romance in Manhattan (1935).

+In September 1934 Krasna was working on The Man Who Broke the Bank at Monte Carlo at 20th.